Curriculum guideline (Japan): Junior high (middle) school

-High School
+High school

-During high school, the student is typically between the age of 15 to 18 years of age.
+During high school, the student is typically between 15 and 18 years of age.
 The standard curriculum that most during this time study consists of Japanese language, geography and history, civics, mathematics, sciences, health and physical education, arts, foreign language, and home economics.
 It is not unusual to see students participate in extracurricular activities and integrated study which are required.
 Vocational programs are for students that takes courses in areas of studies such as business, industrial arts, and agriculture.
 Students in the program spend less time in the core curriculum subjects compared to regular students.
 After graduating from high school, students are now able to decide on higher education or to join the workforce and work.